Vietnam.vn - Nền tảng quảng bá Việt Nam

 "South Africa and China have similar views on expanding BRICS membership," Cyril Ramaphosa affirmed.

-Meanwhile, two other leaders, Brazilian President Luiz Inácio Lula da Silva and Indian Prime Minister Narendra Modi, are relatively skeptical about expanding the bloc with terms that could weaken their influence in the bloc, according to the Financial Times.
+Meanwhile, two other leaders, Brazilian President Luiz Inácio Lula da Silva and Indian Prime Minister Narendra Modi, are relatively skeptical about expanding the bloc with provisions that could weaken their influence in the bloc, according to the Financial Times.

 Source